semibroiled/celonis-code-challenge/README.md

 hyper optimized methods, but also I was limited by my capacity in knowledge and experience .
 As such, the speeds are quite slow when compared to its load.

+I noticed more efficiency in my code, such as not calling functions in other functions for efficiency.
+That is something that is needful to be addressed as well

+I wanted to put in a accuracy plot over epoch but the way i set up my code made it hard to incorporate.
+Note to self, plan out your important ideas in the future.

+Endtime: 14:06 CEST (took about 6-7h excluding reading literature)

+I hope you are happy with the solution!
+Couldn't make it as elegant as I'd hoped.